JamesABaker/jamesabaker.github.io/about.md

 ### More Information

-I'm a researcher in the Thornton Group at EMBL-EBI.
 I am a bioinformatician that examines protein sequences and structures.
 Currently I am working on the functional effects of variants on transmembrane proteins and how mutations may or may not lead to disease.

-Previously, I completed my Masters in Biochemistry at the University of Liverpool.
+ - Postdoctoral Fellow at EMBL-EBI.
-My PhD was awarded by the University of Manchester in conjunction with the Singapore A*STAR Bioinformatics Institute.
+ - PhD at the University of Manchester in conjunction with the Singapore A*STAR Bioinformatics Institute.
+ - Masters in Biochemistry at the University of Liverpool.

 My publications can be viewed on [Google Scholar](https://scholar.google.co.uk/citations?user=hbR8DVYAAAAJ&hl=en).
-My area of expertise is predicting the function of cryptic protein signals using bioinformatic methods such as advanced statistics, biochemical and biophysical modelling, and large-scale data analysis.
+My area of interest is predicting the function of cryptic protein signals using bioinformatic methods such as advanced statistics, biochemical and biophysical modelling, and large-scale data analysis.
 Particularly, I have found myself studying transmembrane proteins.

 ### This site